• Skip to primary navigation

 • Scoring tip & housing

-Deep point, rotary, and knife blades can only be used in their own specific housings.
+Cricut deep point blades, Cricut rotary blades, and Cricut knife blades can only be used in their specific, designated housings.

-A Fine Point blade and the Bonded Fabric blade can be used in the same housing (the plain topped one).
-QuickSwap tools can also use the same housing (these are the Maker only housings with the gold gear top).
-If you have already bought one of these housings then if you wish, from now on you can just buy the tips to swap out.
+In contrast, the Fine Point blade and the Bonded Fabric blade can be used in the same housing (the plain topped one).
+QuickSwap tools can also use the same housing (the Maker-only housings with the gold gear top).
+If you have already bought a QuickSwap tool housing, then from now on you can just buy the tips to swap out.

 With the Rotary and Knife blades, it can be a little more tricky.
 You will probably want to Google a few YouTube videos to see the process in action.
-It is better than trying to describe it in words!
+It is better than trying to describe it in words that may only confuse you!

-It really isn’t hard to change a Cricut blade.
-Just be patient with yourself and be careful.
+It really isn’t hard to change any Cricut blade.
+Just be patient with yourself and be careful to avoid injury.

 All the Cricut Blades for a Cricut Maker